Jan. 31, 1606 - Guy Fawkes was executed after being convicted for his role in the "Gunpowder Plot" against the English Parliament and King James I.

 Jan.
 31, 1939 – The GA-ANA Theatre was first opened in Georgiana, Ala. by Fred McClendon.

 Jan.
-31, 1945 – U.S. Army private Eddie Slovik of Detroit, Mich. was executed for desertion, the first such execution of an American soldier since the Civil War.
+31, 1945 – US Army private Eddie Slovik of Detroit, Mich. was executed for desertion, the first such execution of an American soldier since the Civil War.

 Jan.
 31, 1947 – Baseball Hall of Fame pitcher Nolan Ryan was born in Refugio, Texas and raised in Alvin, southeast of Houston.
 He would go on to play for the N.Y.
 Mets, the California Angels, the Houston Astros and the Texas Rangers.
+He was inducted into the Hall of Fame in 1999.

 Jan.
 31, 1959 – Members of the Dyatlov Expedition arrived at the edge of a highland area and began to prepare for climbing.
 In a wooded valley, they cached surplus food and equipment that would be used for the trip back.